halcon74/halcon-overlay/README.md

 * app-misc/worker - Version bump, relatively to the current 4.6.1 in ::gentoo (20.03.2021).
 The ebuild is significantly re-made.
 Verifying release signature is available (with USE flag 'verify-sig').
 * app-portage/g-cpan - So far for testing/learning purposes only.
 * app-text/evince - Building evince without gvfs and dbus.
 And it works!
 [MASKED], as I don't neither use nor maintain this ebuild anymore.
+* dev-libs/klibc - Minimal libc subset for use with initramfs.
+Dependency for sys-apps/v86d.
+Two ebuild versions, one of them is identical to the standard ebuild in ::gentoo before last-riting in March 2021.
 * dev-perl/JSON - Version bump, relatively to the (obsolete) current 2.940.0 in ::gentoo (03.02.2021).
 * dev-perl/Config-Identity - Dependency for Minilla.
 Absent in ::gentoo.
 * dev-perl/Data-Entropy - Entropy (randomness) management.
 The package is being installed in minimal configuration (without RandomnumbersInfo and RandomOrg modules).
 Absent in ::gentoo.